This post may contain affiliate links. Please read our disclosure policy.

 Can I double this recipe?

-Yes, just double the ingredients and follow the same process.
-If you’re doubling the recipe, it’s best to use a larger pot.
-Caramel can bubble up quite a bit, especially when adding butter and cream, so a larger pot will help prevent it from overflowing.
-A 3- to 4-quart pot should work well for a doubled batch, giving you plenty of room for stirring and controlling the bubbling.
+Yes, double the ingredients and follow the same process.
+If doubling the recipe, use a 3- to 4-quart pot to prevent overflow.
+Caramel bubbles up when adding butter and cream, and a larger pot gives plenty of room for stirring and control.

 How do I reheat the caramel?